NeuroCognitiveImagingLab/NCIL-website/projects/What-Makes-a-Skilled-Reader.md

 The goal of this study is to investigate the relationship between reading skills and children's brain responses to words, so that we can better understand how individual differences in brain activity relate to children’s future reading abilities.

 ## Current State of the Study
-Currently, we're preparing for data collection to begin February 2023.
+Currently, we're preparing for data collection to resume in the fall of 2023.
 If you would like more information on participating or volunteering in this study, please contact us at reading_brains@NCILab.ca.

 ## Funding
 This project is funded by the Social Science and Humanities Reseaerch Council (SSHRC).